-Reporting entity is an entity that voluntary chooses, or is required by law, to prepare general purpose financial statements.
+A reporting entity (or reporting unit) is an entity that voluntary chooses, or is required by law, to prepare general purpose financial statements.

-The Conceptual Framework provides the following guidance [Conceptual Framework 3.10 – 3.14]:
+The Conceptual Framework provides the following entity meaning [Conceptual Framework 3.10 – 3.14]:

 A reporting entity can be a single entity or a portion of an entity or can comprise more than one entity.
-A reporting entity is not necessarily a legal entity.
+A reporting unit is not necessarily a legal entity.

 Sometimes one entity (parent) has control over another entity (subsidiary).
 If a reporting entity comprises both the parent and its subsidiaries, the entity’s financial statements are referred to as ‘consolidated financial statements’.
-If a entity or reporting is the parent alone, the reporting entity’s financial statements are referred to as ‘unconsolidated financial statements’.
+If a entity or report is the parent alone, the reporting unit’s financial statements are referred to as ‘unconsolidated financial statements’.

 If a reporting-entity comprises two or more entities that are not all linked by a parent-subsidiary relationship, the reporting entity’s financial statements are referred to as ‘combined financial statements’.